flyingtext/spacetime/README.md

 - `BABEL_TRANSLATION_DIRECTORIES` – path to translation files.
 - `HOST` – hostname or IP address for the server.
 - `PORT` – port for the server.
+- `SSL_CERT_FILE` – path to a PEM-formatted certificate file to enable HTTPS.
+- `SSL_KEY_FILE` – path to the private key file if not included in the certificate.

 Example `.env`: